-The cooling-off period is the very last stage that you, as a property buyer, can withdraw from the sale without major legal or financial consequences.
-So it’s important to know how it works and when it does/does not apply.
+The cooling off period is the very last stage that you, as a property buyer, can withdraw from the sale without major legal or financial consequences.
+So it’s important to know how it works and when it does or does not apply.

-Cooling-off periods are only available for property sales by private treaty.
-They don’t apply for property bought at auction.
-And cooling-off periods are typically only available for buyers, not sellers.
+Cooling off periods are only available for property sales by private treaty and can vary between states and territories.
+They don’t apply for property bought at auction and are typically only available for buyers, not sellers.
+You can cancel the contract during the cooling off period, but you may also lose your deposit.

-- Information comes to hand that makes you decide the property isn’t right for you.
+- Information comes to hand that makes you decide the property is no longer right for you.
 For example, a new development may be approved that, when built, will block the views you expected to have when you signed the contract of sale.

 If you exercise your cooling off rights the vendor may be entitled to keep a small percentage of the deposit you’ve already paid, although you should then be refunded the rest.